The Difference Between Group Insurance and Blanket Health Policies

 Eligibility criteria for blanket health insurance policies are often more flexible than group health insurance plans.
 Some common requirements include:

-• The policyholder must be an organization or entity responsible for the event or activity, such as a school, volunteer organization, or governing board.
+• The policyholder must be an organisation or entity responsible for the event or activity, such as a school, volunteer organisation, or governing board.

-• Participants in the blanket health insurance policy must be clearly defined, including attendees of an event, members of a volunteer organization, or even immediate family members in certain cases.
+• Participants in the blanket health insurance policy must be clearly defined, including attendees of an event, members of a volunteer organisation, or even immediate family members in certain cases.

 • Coverage is typically provided for specific hazards or incidents outlined in the insurance policy rather than general health coverage, as seen in group health insurance plans.